 Harding Ice Field Trail is a 9.7 mile moderately trafficked out and back trail located near Lowell Point, Alaska that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.

 Moderately challenging hike, but pretty well built and busy.
 The scenery is incredibly stunning and the glacier is something else.
 Very simple to get to, especially from Seward.
 This hike is a MUST if in the area!